ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 A Python object `src` is created from the Python class `Source`.
 In the generated code, and in the pictures of the graph, this node will be named "source".
 This name must thus be a valid C variable name.

 The datatype is the second argument of the constructor.
 It is the float datatype we defined just before.
-The last argument is the number of sample produced by the node ar each execution : 5 samples.
+The last argument is the number of sample produced by the node at each execution : 5 samples.

-#### How to instantiate the processing node:
+##### How to instantiate the processing node:

 ```python
 processing = ProcessingNode("processing",floatType,7,7)
 ```

-It is very similar to the sink.
+It is very similar to the source.
 We just need to specify two sizes : the number of samples consumed and number of samples produced.
 This node is using the same data type for both input and output.

 As we will see later, the C++ implementation of the node is only supporting the case where the number of samples produced is equal to the number of samples consumed.
 If it is not the case, the solution won't build.
 It is caught at the type system level.
 This constraint could have been enforced at the Python level.

-It demonstrates that a Python description of a node can be very generic and anticipate on future use cases and implementation without introducing problem at runtime since some validation is occurring on the C++ side.
+It demonstrates that a Python description of a node can be very generic and anticipate on future use cases without introducing problem at runtime since some validation is occurring on the C++ side.

-#### How to instantiate the sink:
+##### How to instantiate the sink:

 ```python
 sink = Sink("sink",floatType,5)